deepboltzer/MANET_Datasets/README.md

 This is a collection of MANET benchmark datasets.

 ## CONTACT
-(http:// konect. cc/ files/ downl oad. tsv. conta ct. tar. bz2): This dataset records an undirected human contact network.
+(konect.cc/files/download.tsv.contact.tar.bz2): This dataset records an undirected human contact network.
 The trace records all contact information and data transfer between a group of users who carry wireless devices at various locations.
 In the dataset, a node represents a user; an edge between two users means that there is a contact between two proximate devices.